neoeno/assembler_chat/README.md

 # Assembler Chat

-This is a chat app that also interprets inline assembler code and visusalises the machine state alongside.
-Actually it doesn't do that last bit yet!
-But it will within a few hours.
+This is a chat app that also interprets inline assembler code and visualises the machine state alongside.
+It only support `inc`, `dec` and `mov` instructions so far, and only as relatively crude decimal operations.
+More to come!

 ## Quickstart